mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 as in orbital space near a planet thousands or millions of kilometers are used as a measure.
 Larger distances in–system are measured using the Astronomical Unit, or AU.
-This is based on the distance of Earth’s orbit from the Sun, and is about 160,000,000km.
+This is based on the distance of Earth's orbit from the Sun, and is about 160,000,000km.

 The light–second is sometimes also used, defined as the distance light travels in a vacuum in one second.
 This is 299,792,458m,